Patients of thyroid disorders can easily rescue themselves by performing these five easy-to-do yogasansas says Malvika Dadoo Agarwal

 Sit in a comfortable meditation pose.
 Close your eyes and relax the whole body.
 The lips should remain gently closed with the teeth slightly separated throughout the practice.
 Use the index or middle finger to plug the ear, or the flap of the ears may be pressed without inserting the fingers.
 Bring the awareness to the centre of the head and inhale through the nose.
 Exhale slowly and in a controlled manner, while making a deep, steady humming sound like that of a black bee.
 The humming should be even and continuous for the duration of the exhalation.
 The sound should be soft and mellow, making the front of the skull reverberate.
 Performing five to 10 rounds is sufficient in the beginning.
 Eventually, gradually increase to 10–15 minutes.

 As the breathing becomes slower and deeper, gently contract the glottis so that a soft snoring sound is produced in the throat.
-If practised correctly there will be a spontaneous contraction of the abdomen, without any effort being made.
+If practiced correctly there will be a spontaneous contraction of the abdomen, without any effort being made.
 Practise yogic breathing while concentrating on the sound produced by the breath in the throat.
 The sound of the breath should be audible to the practitioner alone.
-Begin with 10 breaths and slowly increase to five minutes.
+Begin with 10 breaths and slowly increase to five minutes, to be benefitted.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -